 - MSXML6 first shipped with SQL Server 2005, as a web release, and is included with Windows XP SP3, Windows Vista, Windows 7, and later Windows releases.
 MSXML6 has enhancements for security, performance, stability, and improvements in XSD 1.0 & XML 1.0 conformance as well as support for x64 and Itanium architectures.
 It is recommended for applications that have Windows Vista or higher as minimum system requirements and those that can install MSXML6 using Windows Installer (Windows Server 2003, Windows XP SP2).

 - MSXML4 was introduced to add features and improve performance but has been superseded by MSXML6.
-Customers on MSXML4 should look at migrating to MSXML6 as soon as schedule constraints allow as MSXML4 is nearing deprecation.
+Customers using MSXML4 must migrate to MSXML6 as MSXML4 is no longer supported and therefore can no longer be considered secure.

 - MSXML3 is the most widely distributed version.
 It contains a number of browser-based technologies for backwards compatibility and legacy support and is installed by default on all supported Windows operating systems from Windows 2000 SP4 + URP and higher so it may be used by applications that cannot redistribute the MSXML installer or have downlevel systems requirements.